 Too satisfied for a dessert we then headed into the lounge for coffee before retiring to fully recharge our batteries.

-Holiday Inn is promoting its comfortable beds and choice of pillows as a selling point and I have to agree there is nothing quite like flopping down on crisp white linens and drifting off into the land of nod.
+Holiday Inn is promoting its comfortable beds and choice of pillows as a selling point and I have to agree there is nothing quite like flopping down on crisp white linens and drifting off into the

 Morning brought another visit to Nightingales for its award-winning breakfast with a huge array of choice for cooked breakfast lovers including some incredibly fluffy scrambled eggs.